AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 **To insert a row**, call {api:anychart.data.Set#insert}insert(){api} and pass two parameters: a row and the index indicating the position in the data set where you want to place the row.

-The default index is 0: if the index is not specified, the row is inserted in the beginning of the data set.
+The default index is 0: if the index is not specified, the row is inserted at the beginning of the data set.
 Negative indexes count backwards from the end of the data set.

 ```
 dataSet.insert(["New Point", 16000], -1);